nextoa/comb/README.md

 - `__enter__ `

-	get next data to deal
+	get next data to do

 - `slot`